Uncertain tax positions, judgements, disclosures, State Aid and other, reconciliation of current tax liabilities

 Transfer pricing

 The Group has been subject to tax audits relating to transfer pricing matters in several jurisdictions, principally UK, France and Germany.
-The Group holds a provision of £245 million excluding offsetting assets (2023: £68 million excluding offsetting assets) in respect of these items.
+The Group holds a provision of £381 million excluding offsetting assets (30 September 2024: £245 million excluding offsetting assets) in respect of these items.
 In December 2021 the Group concluded a transfer pricing audit with the French tax authorities.
 In September 2022 the Group concluded transfer pricing audits with the UK and German tax authorities.
 Settlements of the French and UK audits were made during 2022.
 Settlement of the German audit was made during 2023.
+Mutual Agreement Procedure (MAP) proceedings are currently ongoing in relation to these audits to resolve potential double taxation issues arising from the settlements.
 In September 2023 an additional separate transfer pricing audit was opened by the German tax authorities.
-Due to new regulations introduced in FY24 in Germany which could be considered to be of a clarifying nature rather than any new principle, the Group has made additional provision of £155 million considering the range of potential outcomes and the balance of probabilities associated with each potential outcome, the maximum potential exposure being £213 million.
-The Group believes the total transfer pricing provision held appropriately provides for this and other transfer pricing issues.
+Due to regulations introduced in Germany within 30 September 2024 period which could be considered to be merely of a clarifying nature rather than any new principle, the Group maintained a provision of £156 million considering the range of potential outcomes and the balance of probabilities associated with each potential outcome, the maximum potential exposure being £404 million.
+Following correspondence with the tax authorities in the current financial year.
+The Group believes that an additional provision of £21 million (€24 million) on top of the £156 million already recorded is required to reflect the more likely outcome.